garbles/concave/README.md

 ## Overview

-Concave is a state management library.
 Concave is not a general purpose state management library.
 It is intended for highly interactive UIs where the shape of the state is recursive and/or closely reflects the shape of the UI.
 Specifically, Concave is an strong candidate for page/form/diagram builder-type applications (written in React).

 ### Why use Concave?